 2. Learn anything new everyday.
 Make everyday count.

-This has been my motto of life for a long time, especially when I started blogging.
-I specifically search for the topics that I do not know about.
+This has been my motto of life for a long time, especially since I started blogging.
+I specifically search for topics that I do not know about.
 I create a list of such topics and try to learn them as much as possible.
 At least one topic per day.
 Being a human, sometimes I skip it, but I always try to clear this backlog with more speed only.
+You can also try this at your own pace.

 Please do not confuse here with only tech-related items.
-Find something in your personal life as well or your hobby or your creativity.
+You can find something in your personal life such as your hobby or your creativity.
 Anything new. e.g., making a particular dish, learning a new magic trick or reading everything about a fantastic app.
 You can put anything on this list.

-So far, for me, rewards have been much more than my expectations.
+So far, for me, the rewards have been much more than my expectations.
 I have got a lot of confidence in the workplace.
-I have never failed in any technical interview in the last one year.
+I have never failed in any technical interview in the last few years.

 That’s a fascinating thing for many people.
 Well, I achieved it just by following this simple rule.
 Try yourself.